grow-graphics/gd/Readme.md

 Now open the example project in Godot from a terminal and you will be able to see Go printing things to the console.

+## Known Limitations

+* No support for indexed properties
+* No support for Godot functions with varargs.
+* No support for script extensions.

 ## Disclaimer